 The name scleroderma is a combination of the Greek words for "hard" and "skin."
-For many children, this is the main manifestation of this disease.
+For many children, this is the main manifestation of juvenile or pediatric scleroderma.
 Some children have a form of scleroderma where the skin all over their body changes and they may have internal organ involvement (juvenile systemic sclerosis).
 Others have a form where only a small part of the skin is affected (known as localized scleroderma, or LS).
 The term "morphea" may also be used to describe localized skin disease.

 The cause of scleroderma and the relationship between the two types is not fully understood, though people with one type do not typically go on to develop the other.
 Genetics, the environment, and the cells of the blood, skin, and immune system all likely play a role.
 Both localized scleroderma and systemic sclerosis are rare diseases, though localized scleroderma is more common in childhood.

 Children with localized scleroderma can have a range of skin involvement, from small spots that can look like birthmarks, to bigger lesions covering a large part of the limbs, trunk or face.
 Skin affected by scleroderma is typically waxy or hardened in texture, and may look reddish or purple.
 There may also be changes in the fat and bone underneath the skin lesion.
 Children who have localized scleroderma on their legs or arms may have one limb that looks smaller than the other, or may have trouble moving that limb if the hardened skin crosses a joint.
 Localized scleroderma may also affect the face, and in the most severe form of facial involvement, known as Parry-Romberg syndrome, the brain, eyes, teeth and tongue may be affected as well.